Should you trust Google’s AI for the best results in online advertising? Let’s put Google’s Smart Shopping campaigns to the test.

 |Granular analysis of data||No granular analysis of data|

-Besides the drawbacks, there are several compelling reasons to use Smart Shopping campaigns.
+Besides the drawbacks, there are several compelling reasons to use the Smart Shopping campaign.

 - Smart Shopping campaigns are incredibly easy to setup